kodekloudhub/community-faq/README.md

 Should you fail twice, you have to purchase a new exam.
 You will then get two more free sessions included.

+### Can I request a break

+> Yes

+Press the "Request Break" button at top left of the PSI application, if you need to leave the keyboard for any reason.
+It can be seen in the [image](#what-does-the-environment-look-like) below.

+**This is not recommended as the countdown timer does not stop**!
+Ensure you've done what you need to do before beginning the exam :wink:.

 ### How do I remove the nag dialog when pasting into the terminal application?

 In the terminal application, select `Edit -> Preferences`.
 Uncheck `Show unsafe paste dialog`.